 Cabins 1-7 have been partially modified to have a level parking space with an adjacent ramp to the entrance.
 Exterior front door handles are levers.
-Inside, you'll find three-foot doorways; however, door handles are round, and the bathrooms have less than a five-foot diameter turning radius.
+Inside, you'll find 3-foot doorways; however, door handles are round, and the bathrooms have less than a 5-foot diameter turning radius.
 Some visitors may need assistance.

 - Camper Cabins in Ridge Campground

 Four camper cabins (22-25) are located at the south end of Ridge Campground.
 Camper Cabin 23 provides a wheel-chair accessible ramp to the porch and interior.
 There is a small refrigerator that is accessible.
 There are no restroom facilities inside the camper cabins.
 The other camper cabins are not accessible by wheelchair.